JoelEB/4Ging_Connection/README.md

 * Install Processing
   * Click Get Started to get rid of welcome message
 * Start processing sketch automaticlaly on start (fullscreen)
+* Must use [GL Video Library](https://github.com/gohai/processing-glvideo), not default Video Library [forum](https://forum.processing.org/two/discussion/23423/can-t-access-camera-module-v2-with-processing)
+* Turn off cursor in Processing sketches
+* Create one repository with all sketchs that can be downloaded on different Pis

 ## Concerns